Mealybugs on Heartleaf Philodendron — Identification and Treatment

 Mealybug infestation

-Mealybugs (Pseudococcidae family) are soft-bodied insects covered in white, waxy, powdery coating.
+Mealybugs (family Pseudococcidae) are soft-bodied insects covered in a white, waxy, powdery coating that protects them from many contact treatments.
 They feed by piercing plant tissue and sucking sap from the phloem.
-On heartleaf philodendron, they preferentially colonize the protected spaces: leaf axils (where the leaf meets the stem), stem joints, and the undersides of leaves along the midrib.
-They excrete honeydew — a sticky sugar-rich liquid that coats leaves and supports the growth of sooty mold fungus.
+On heartleaf philodendron, they preferentially colonize protected spaces: leaf axils where a petiole meets the stem, stem joints, and the crevices where aerial roots emerge from nodes — all places a sprayed liquid can run past without ever touching the insect underneath.
+They excrete honeydew, a sticky sugar-rich liquid that coats leaves below the feeding site and supports the growth of sooty mold fungus.

 Introduction from infested plants

-Mealybugs are almost always introduced from new plants brought into the home.
-A careful inspection of any new plant before it joins the collection prevents most infestations.
+Mealybugs are almost always introduced from new plants brought into the home, or from a plant that spent time outdoors over summer and came back in carrying an unnoticed colony.
+A careful inspection of leaf axils and stem joints on any new or returning plant, before it joins the rest of the collection, prevents most infestations from ever taking hold.

 How to Fix It